abhinav-TB/thread_fetcher/docs/README.md

 Note: make sure the .env file and key.json file are in the right location before building the docker image
 1. RUN ```docker build -t thread_fetcher .```
 2. RUN ```docker run thread_fetcher ```

-Eager to try it out? reply to a tweet in [this thread](https://twitter.com/lil_fazil/status/1396701571442896896) and tag @threadfetcher